Find Schools

 • Wash grit from stone, using hoses.

-When polled, Hand Grinding and Polishing Workers say the following skills are most frequently used in their jobs:
+These are the skills Hand Grinding and Polishing Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.